Molaison/MantaID/readme.md

-MantaID: a machine-learning based tool to automate the identification of biological database IDs
+MantaID: a machine-learning based tool to automate the identification of biological database IDs.
+A shiny application are also provided and can be accessed through [MantaID (shinyapps.io)](https://molaison.shinyapps.io/MantaID/).

 ====================